Hosseios/Decryptos/README.md

 # Decryptos

 ## Overview
-This script allows you to decrypt stored passwords from Microsoft Edge.
+This script allows you to decrypt stored passwords from Browsers.
 Follow the instructions below to set up the environment and run the script.

 ## Prerequisites